mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 For each person on your team, you need to figure out which of these four categories they are in:

 - S1 — lacks the knowledge, skills or confidence to complete a task.
-- S2 — willing to work on the task but don’t have the necessary context yet.
+- S2 — willing to work on the task but does not have enough context.
 - S3 — is ready to help.
 Has more context than S2.
 - S4 — is ready to work independently.
 Has high level of confidence, the right skills and context.

-The most important thing is that based on where the person is currently, they _want you to behave differently towards them_.
+Based on where the person is, they _want you to behave differently towards them_.
 Here are a few examples:

 - Someone is new to your codebase _and_ their career.
 They are almost definitely at S1 initially.
 You should help them progress to S2 quickly.
 - An experienced engineer who just joined your company will be at S2 or even S3 on day one.
 They should quickly progress to S4.

 Note: The same person can be at S4 when it comes to React, S2 at Docker, S3 at public speaking.
 That is, different levels of support are needed based on the task at hand!

-How do you understand what group each person is in?
-This should become obvious fairly quickly when working with the person day to day — talking about technical problems, doing code review.
+How do you know what group each person is in?
+This should become obvious fairly quickly when working together — talking about technical problems, reviewing code.
 When someone joins the team and you know little about them, give them a few small and very well-defined tasks.
 This way you quickly get a sense of whether they are at S1, S2 or S3.

-Once you know where a person is, roughly, here is how to work with them:
+Once you know where a person is, here is how to work with them:

 - S1 — lacks the knowledge, skills or confidence to complete a task

 Find tasks that are well defined and can be completed quickly.
 Make sure to add lots of detail to each task.
-The person doesn’t want exploration and freedom yet.
+The person does not want exploration and freedom yet.
 They need to get going and build confidence.
 Tell them they are doing well as they complete the small tasks!

-- S2 — willing to work on the task but don’t have the necessary context yet
+- S2 — willing to work on the task but does not have enough context

 You should still make the call on harder technical decisions.
 Try to ask questions like “How would you design this part of the system?”
 If they are usually not sure, they are still at S2.
 If they understand edge cases and provide more and more reasonable solutions over time, this is great.
 They are moving towards S3.

 - S3 — is ready to help.
 Has more context than the previous group.

 Let this person operate pretty independently.
 If you try to micro-manage them like you did at S1, they usually won’t like it!
-They might still need some help with technical discussions — just chat about solutions and see if you can provide some ideas.
-Often, your help won’t be needed as much, but sometimes help is still needed.
+They might still need some help with technical discussions — just chat about solutions and see if you can provide ideas.
+Your help won’t be needed as much, but sometimes help is still needed.
 For example, you might identify an edge case or a dependency on another project.

 - S4 — is ready to work independently.
 Has high level of confidence, the right skills and context.